 The city of Claremont wants to go into the water business, even if it means residents will pay substantially higher water rates and at least $133 million in new taxes and long-term debt.
-There’s no other conclusion to reach when looking at the city’s actions and the track record associated with government takeovers of investor-owned water companies.
+There’s no other conclusion to reach when looking at the city’s actions and the track record associated with government takeovers of regulated water utilities.

 In every case, promises are similar: lower rates and local control.
-However, there is no example in California history where a hostile government takeover of an investor-owned major water system lowered costs and provided better service.
+However, there is no example in California history where a hostile government takeover of major regulated water utility water system lowered costs and provided better service.
 History, in fact, demonstrates a different reality.

 Consider this most recent example: In 2008, local citizens in Felton, Calif. were counseled by a Washington, D.C.-based lobbying group called Food & Water Watch to promote a takeover through a contrived local activist group.
 Instead of a thoughtful effort to determine if a new provider would truly benefit the community, facts were replaced with attacks, exaggerations and falsehoods designed only to garner political support.